 If you still want to travel after you’ve reached the end of the trail, you’re in luck!
 There’s a trail connector about 2 miles through downtown South Haven on the north side of Aylworth Ave.
 It marks the northern end of Van Buren Trail State Park.
 From there, you can travel along the Van Buren trail, 14 miles to Hartford.

-Special Events on Kal-Haven Trail State Park
+Special Events Along the Trail

 The Kal-Haven Trail Run has been held since 1991 and includes several races — a two-person relay, a 3-6 person relay, and a solo run.
 The run begins in Kalamazoo at the 10th St Trailhead and finishes in South Haven, offering a chance for runners to see the entire trail.

-Where to Eat Near the Kal-Haven Trail
+Where to Eat Along the Trail

 There are plenty of things to see along the Kal-Haven Trail, but eventually, you’ll want to stop and get a bite to eat.
 There are lots of great spots to stop in South Haven and Kalamazoo, but there are also some delicious stops along the trail itself.